 2. With a Friend Who Wants You to Drink

-This seems obvious—when you’re sober, you don’t want to hang around friends who want you to drink.
+This seems obvious—when you’re sober, you don’t want to hang around friends or coworkers who want you to drink.
 You’re probably not even friends with people like this anymore.
 But friends who are usually supportive of your sobriety might find themselves wanting to persuade you to drink under extreme circumstances.
 Example: if a friend asks you to meet him or her at a bar after getting fired or divorced, you might want to ask to meet somewhere else or bring a sober buddy along.